 - Hit OK and save.

 8. Internet Archive – Way Back Machine

-This is a well known tool for bloggers.
-Well let us introduce this to the common users.
-In general, we use this tool to take the lost data in our site.
-If we lost any backup of our site, this internet archive is used as a backup and give the data of our site.
-In this way we can get the access to the blocked site or content through online.
+This is a well-known tool for bloggers.
+We shall introduce this to the common users now.
+In general, we use this tool to recover the lost data from our site.
+If we lose any backup of our site, this internet archive is used as a backup and gives the data of our site.
+In this way, we can get the access to the blocked site or content through online.

 9. RSS Feed